 All internal students will be offered a place in the Sixth Form, subject to them meeting the entrance requirements.
-To make their subject option choices students should complete an Option Form and submit it no later than Wednesday 8th February 2025 https://wallingtongirls.applicaa.com/sixthform
+To make their subject option choices students should complete an Option Form and submit it no later than Wednesday 12 February 2020.